trance1st/JSONP1.1-DEMO/Readme.md

 For updating a JSON document there is another specification called JSON Merge Patch (RFC 7386).
 It standardises the update operation, but instead of sending a new JSON document with the operations to apply, you send a document which its syntax mimics the document being modified.
 You only send the fields with the updates.
 The special value null is used to indicate that a field should be removed.

+Limitation: it is not possible to patch part of a target that is not an object, such as to replace just some of the values in an array.

 ##### 5 - Process JSON objects (actually JSON arrays) like JAVA 8 streams
  You can process JSON arrays in the same way you process JAVA 8 streams: